 In training therefore, Neil advises firing a gun and throwing cold game out and then stopping your dog from moving forward.

 While there may be some people who view a beating dog as being at the bottom of the “dog hierarchy” on a shoot day, in fact it is the beating dog that needs to be the best-trained dog present.
 And beating dogs certainly work the hardest.
 As all beaters will know, the value of a good beating dog should never be underestimated.
 They are worth their weight in gold.
+(Terriers also have their place in the beating line.)

 The beater’s wagon is probably the one thing you cannot train your dog to deal with.
 Crammed with lots of humans and unknown dogs, some of which may be protective of their space, it can be a stressful environment.
 But there are some ways you can ease the experience for a novice dog: